onthegomap/planetiler/planetiler-custommap/README.md

   of:
   - `point` `line` or `polygon` to pass the original feature through
   - `polygon_centroid` to match on polygons, and emit a point at the center
+  - `line_centroid` to match on lines, and emit a point at the center
+  - `centroid` to match any geometry, and emit a point at the center
   - `polygon_point_on_surface` to match on polygons, and emit an interior point
+  - `line_point_on_surface` to match on lines, and emit a point somewhere along the line
   - `polygon_centroid_if_convex` to match on polygons, and if the polygon is convex emit the centroid, otherwise emit an interior point
 - `min_tile_cover_size` - Include objects of a certain geometry size, where 1.0 means "is